2022 Wine Awards – Winter

 The Community Wine Awards recognize individuals and organizations that make Paso Robles Wine Country a better place to live and work.
-For the third year in a row, we called for nominations for our Wine Awards from the Paso Robles Wine Country Alliance membership, and the awards are voted on by their peers.
-It is exciting to announce the recipients of the 2021 Vineyard Worker, Cellar Master, and Environmental Steward awards.
+For the fourth year in a row, we called for nominations for our Wine Awards from the Paso Robles Wine Country Alliance membership, and the awards are voted on by their peers.
+It is exciting to announce the recipients of the 2022 Vineyard Worker of the Year, Cellar Worker of the Year, Hospitality Star, and Environmental Steward.

 Vineyard Worker of the Year

 It all starts in the vineyard and keeping a careful eye on how the vineyard is maintained and cultivated throughout the year takes a lot of talent and perseverance.
 The vineyard team member who has contributed the most to helping their team cultivate and harvest exceptional Paso Robles fruit is recognized in this award.
 Through leadership, dedication, or spirit, this team member deserves recognition for their time spent with boots in the dirt and hands on the vines.

 Daniel Martinez, Alta Colina Vineyard & Winery

 “Daniel is first in, last out, and the best chef on the entire team!
 His low-key demeanor and softspoken confidence bring calm to even the busiest harvest days and nights.
 Daniel always says ‘yes’, even when none of us know how he does it.
 He’s a reluctant pro when it comes to educating our guests and team about viticulture and we are thrilled that he’s part of the Alta Colina family.”